watson-developer-cloud/food-coach/README.md

    * In the `applications` section of the `manifest.yml` file, change the `name` value to a unique name for your version of the demo application.

-   * In the `services` section, specify the name of the Conversation service instance you created for the demo application.
+   * In the `services` section, specify the name of the Assistant service instance you created for the demo application.
 If you do not remember the service name, use the `cf services` command to list all services you have created.

    * In the `env` section, add the `WORKSPACE_ID` environment variable, specifying the value from the `.env` file.

    The following example shows a modified `manifest.yml` file:

    ```YAML
    ---